-Your wilderness and bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.
+Your bear-viewing guides are trained, experienced and qualified in wilderness first aid, working around bears, off-road driving, radio communications and other core backcountry skills.

 From backing up fully-laden trailers, to operating off-road vehicles, to being entertaining and informative hosts around the dinner table, guides need a whole array of different skills.

 Kim is our main cook.
-We also have three regular housekeepers – Mel, Cheryl and Rachel – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.
+We also have two regular housekeepers – Mel and Cheryl – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.

 They also ensure you have an ample supply of freshly-cut firewood.
 Others who help out are Steve, our main mechanic, and Spring who helps with just about everything.

 Julius is a certified rafting guide, a Swiftwater Rescue Technician, a Level 3 animal tracker, a Level 3 bear-viewing guide and guide instructor and has trained in driving ATVs, UTVs, and off-road vehicles.

 Sage is an enthusiastic naturalist.
 She joined the Wild Bear Lodge team in 2017, and is passionate about animals.
 Her enthusiasm for the natural world shines through in her guiding.

 Sage has a diploma in Recreation, Fish and Wildlife and a degree in Biology.
 She is currently working on her MSc/PhD.
-She is also a trained and experienced bear guide.
+She is a highly-experienced bear guide.
 She speaks French.
 Originally from Ontario, Sage has been living in the area for several years and considers herself a local.

 Sage is a certified Swiftwater Rescue Technician, a Level 3 animal tracker, a wilderness first responder, a Level 2 bear-viewing guide and is trained in driving ATVs, UTVs, and off-road vehicles.

 Graham grew up in the mountains of British Columbia and has a deep love for nature.

 He has a diploma in Recreation, Fish and Wildlife and has long been interested in conservation.
-He joined the Wild Bear Lodge guiding team in Spring 2018.
+He joined the Wild Bear Lodge team in Spring 2018.

 Graham can often be found hiking, rock climbing, canoeing, ski touring, or enjoying the peace and quiet of the outdoors.